mapanet/NSE/docs/04_NSE_Intersections.md

 -- Each AGEB has different AMAI population values
--- Each neighborhood covers a different percentage of each AGEB -- We need to weight population by intersection area -- Then sum by neighborhood
+-- Each neighborhood covers a different percentage of each AGEB -- We need to weight population by intersection area

+-- This is required to next steps:
+-- Sum by neighborhood
--- Then calculate percentages
+-- Calculate percentages
--- Then calculate NSE_SCORE
+-- Calculate NSE_SCORE
--- Then determine dominant NSE
+-- Determine dominant NSE
--- Then assign NSE_LABEL
+-- Assign NSE_LABEL
--- Boundaries layer 6 cannot do this directly
+-- Copy COLONIA_NSE results to Boundaries layer 6

--- IMPORTANT:
--- We will collapse some AMAI levels to simplity for real estate:
--- NSE_AB
--- NSE_CPLUS
--- NSE_C = NSE_C + NSE_MINUS
--- NSE_PLUS
--- NSE_DE = NSE_D + NSE_E

 -- Exclusions:
 -- ✔ AGEBs without population
--- ✔ Prevents one intersection with TOTAL_POP = 0 from breaking the whole neighborhood
+-- ✔ Prevents one intersection with NSE_TOTAL = 0 from breaking the whole neighborhood
 -- ✔ AMAI-compatible
 -- ✔ 100% robust